 The research takes a holistic and interdisciplinary approach to site.
 It also further explores how the term site is used to refer not only to the physical site, but also the contextual, the experiential, and the virtual site.
 The projects often highlight participation and collaboration as catalysts for a shared understanding of place, and the role of technology in augmenting the experience of place.

-Extended listening, space, place, time, documentation, sound, light, collaboration, perception, ethnography, repetition, duration, mapping.
+Extended listening, space, place, time, sound, light, collaboration, perception, ethnography, socially engaged art, mapping.